untitaker/mysteryshack/README.md

 ***This project is still in active development.
 Do not use with sensitive data, or without backup.***

 Use username `demo` and password `demo` on [my server](https://shack.unterwaditzer.net) to try it out.
-Don't use it for actual data though: It is reset daily.
+Don't use that account for actual data though: It is reset daily.

 ## Installation